scalajeremy/Jekyll-workshop/answers/4_authors.md

 ```yml
 - name: Eric Mill

 - name: Parker Moore

 - name: Liu Fengyun

 ```

+:+1: You can acess these data from Jekyll-Admin!

 Now you can use it in your template.